 If you are an executor and require legal assistance then our experts at Probaters can provide a wide range of services from fixed fee probate right through to probate valuations and probate for businesses.
 Our extensive knowledge covers small estates to larger, more complex estates for high profile individuals.

 Moreover, because we solely specialise in probate law we can guarantee that we will provide a high level of service to help you in your time of need.
-So, if you would like some help navigating the minefield of probate, contact us today on 0845 034 7344.
+So, if you would like some help navigating the minefield of probate, Contact us today on 01273 789510.
 Alternatively, you can send us an enquiry online via our website.